derektypist/survey-form/README.md

 As a user, I would expect placeholder text for text based fields.

+A screentip is provided when the user hovers over the submit button.

 Information Architecture

 Experience - Excellent, Very Good, Good, Poor, Very Poor